Teymarr/TeymarrP/index.md

    - **Key Skills**: Metadata Extraction · Command Line Proficiency · Geolocation Analysis

 2. **Dark Web Operations – Intelligence Gathering & Drug Trafficking Case**
-   - Description: Successfully completed the final challenge of the Dark Web Operations course by Security Blue.
+   - **Description**: Successfully completed the final challenge of the Dark Web Operations course by Security Blue.
 In this simulated law enforcement scenario, I was tasked with investigating a dark web marketplace used by drug traffickers.
 Using advanced tools such as the Tor browser and web inspection techniques, I gained access to a protected site and gathered intelligence on an ongoing criminal operation.

    - **Key Skills**: Gaining access to a secure dark web site by employing advanced browsing techniques with Tor and using the "Inspect Element" tool.
 Decoding Base64-encoded data to retrieve critical user credentials necessary to log into the website.